 The writing standards for each grade level highlight distinctive expectations about student writing.
-For details on grade-level writing expectations and writing exemplars for grade two, see the Common Core State Standards for English Language Arts and Literacy.
+For details on grade-level writing expectations and writing exemplars for grade three, see the Common Core State Standards for English Language Arts and Literacy.
 The metrics below show key characteristics to look for in your review of materials.

 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 3a.
-Writing assignments are explicitly connected to what students are reading, and materials are organized to elicit responses to sources in age-appropriate ways.
-This might include activities such as dictation or making pictures to express thoughts in addition to writing, with support from the teacher.
+Writing assignments are explicitly connected to what students are reading, and routinely include writing over shorter time frames (a single sitting or a day or two) and extended time frames (for research, reflection, and revision) for a range of discipline-specific tasks, purposes, and audiences.
 4) extensive 3) sufficient 2) some 1) weak Rating Pending 3b.
-Text-dependent questions generally create the foundation for students to address culminating writing tasks, including: 4) extensive 3) sufficient Opinion writing, in which students state an opinion and supply reasons that support the opinion, using linking words to connect opinion and reasons Informative/explanatory writing, in which students introduce a topic and use facts and definitions to develop points Narrative writing, in which students recount events with details to describe actions, thoughts, and feelings 2) some 1) weak Rating Pending 3c.
-Reading materials can serve as models to explore writer's craft and support student production of grade-level opinion, informational, and narrative writing.
+Text-dependent questions generally create the foundation for students to address culminating writing tasks, including: Writing opinion pieces on topics or texts, supporting a point of view with reasons Writing informative/explanatory texts to examine a topic and convey ideas and information clearly Writing narratives to develop real or imagined experiences or events using effective technique, descriptive details, and clear sequences of events 4) extensive 3) sufficient 2) some 1) weak Rating Pending 3c.
+Reading materials can serve as models to explore writer's craft, demonstrate use of domain-specific words and phrases, and support student production of grade-level narrative, informational, and opinion writing.
 4) extensive 3) sufficient 2) some 1) weak Rating Pending

 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 3d.
-Materials include explicit support to teachers, either in the teacher's edition or classroom materials, for writing instruction linked to the grade two writing standards, including: Focusing on a topic and strengthening writing as needed by revising and editing Using a variety of digital tools to produce and publish writing, including in collaboration with peers 4) extensive 3) sufficient 2) some 1) weak Rating Pending 3e.
-Materials provide opportunities and resources for students to participate in shared research and writing projects, including: Recalling information from experiences Gathering information from provided sources 4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficient ent evidence 2) some evidence 1) weak evidence SUMMARY STATEMENT (Explain why the materials recei ved this overall rating):
+Materials include explicit support to teachers, either in the teacher's edition or classroom materials, for writing instruction linked to the grade three writing standards, including: Producing writing in which the development and organization are appropriate to the task and purpose Developing and strengthening writing by planning, revising, and editing Using technology to produce and publish writing, as well as to interact and collaborate with others Materials should also guide the teaching of specific components of grade three writing standards 1-3 (See CCSS).
+4) extensive 3) sufficient 2) some 1) weak Rating Pending 3e.
+Materials provide opportunities and resources for students to conduct short research projects that build knowledge about a topic, including: Recalling information from experiences Gathering information from print and digital sources Taking brief notes on sources and sorting evidence into provided categories 4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficient ent evidence 2) some evidence 1) weak evidence SUMMARY STATEMENT (Explain why the materials recei ved this overall rating):